 - A registry, where the final image can be pushed.

 Helm is a package manager tool for Kubernetes applications and is maintained by the Cloud Native Computing Foundation in collaboration with Google, Microsoft, and Bitnami.
 Helm comes in two parts: a (helm) client that runs outside the cluster and a (tiller) server that runs inside the cluster and manages application releases from within.
 The tiller also manages charts installations.

 Kubernetes security hardening

 Before you jump into Jenkins X, you should perform a Kubernetes security hardening to deploy, maintain and monitor Kubernetes clusters without issues.
+It also makes sense to baseline performance before and after the security hardening with a profiling tool such as Java Flight Recorder and Java Mission Control.
 The National Institute of Standards and Technology and National Vulnerability Database website monitors Kubernetes vulnerabilities.

 The following vulnerabilities should be corrected in your Kubernetes security hardening before you start with Jenkins X.

 - CVE-2019-9946: A firewall misconfiguration was found in the Cloud Native Computing Foundation Container Networking Interface (CNI) that’s used for Kubernetes network plugins.
 This vulnerability would allow an attacker, without any privileges, to access the firewall and modify CNI port rules.
 This vulnerability comes with a high Common Vulnerability Scoring System (CVSS) 3.0 rating.

 - A developer can fix this vulnerability in CNI 0.7.5 and Kubernetes 1.11.9, 1.12.7, 1.13.5, and 1.14.0.
 The administrator should update network policies on firewall configuration and access controls.